The Daily Dose/Saturday, July 29, 2023

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow helps and older lady change rooms.
+The Diary of a Nobody – Sparrow encounters some first-world problems.
 Today’s Diary.

 ———